Opening Hours Open 7 days a week

 A person can apply for a skilled worker visa as a new entrant in one of the following circumstances:

-An applicant can meet the new entrant criteria for the skilled worker visa application if the applicant is under 26 on the date of application.
+An applicant can meet the new entrant criteria for a skilled worker visa application if they are under 26 on the date of application.

 Post-doctoral position